sdhayalk/Distracted_Driver_Detection/README.md

 7. c6: drinking
 8. c7: reaching behind
 9. c8: hair and makeup
-10. c9: talking to passenge
+10. c9: talking to passenger
 ```
 Identifying whether the user is distracted can be very useful information for the autonomous agent in self-driving cars, and aid or alert the driver if necessary.
 This helps keeping the driver as well as the passengers safe from mishap due to driver's lack of attention.